mburolla/javascript-assignments/assignments.md

 ```

 ## Ex.
 5
-Write a function named: `student{YOUR STUDENT ID}Palindrome` that returns a boolean if a string is a palindrome:
+Write a function named: `palindrome` that returns a boolean if a string is a palindrome:

 Example usage:
 ```